christiskatsouris/Network-Analysis-R/README.md

 ```

-Therefore, as we see above there are various centrality measures which capture the main features of the network topology.
+Therefore, as we saw in this Section there are various centrality measures which be employed in order to identify the main features regarding the network topology of the graph with a given structure.

 ## Assignment 1